A Photographer’s Guide to Light — What Is Light?

 If a UV light is pointed at the can, the foil strips will relax / David Bode

 That’s due to the UV light causing the electrons to be ejected from the can, neutralising the charge.
 If this was repeated with a green laser, nothing would happen, because green light doesn’t have the same energy as UV light no matter how bright it is.
-A very bright spotlight wouldn’t work either, because the amount of energy in light is related to its frequency, not the quantity.
+A very bright wouldn’t work either, because the amount of energy in light is related to its frequency, not the quantity.

 UV light has a higher energy compared to visible light so it will cause the electrons to be ejected from the can in this experiment.
 Lower energy — and thus lower frequency — light, won’t have any effect at all.